en472/task2/Part2_Results.md

   > python3 pipeline.py ref.fasta reads1.fastq reads2.fastq

-The pipeline with indicate which stage it is running based on printed statements such as: 'creating conda environment for minimap/bcf tools route...'
+The pipeline will indicate which stage it is running based on printed statements such as: 'creating conda environment for minimap/bcf tools route...'

 ## Output: